Sai-10z/DiseaseSense/README.md

 DiseaseSense uses a supervised multi-class classification approach to predict potential diseases from symptom-based feature vectors.

-Multiple classification algorithms were trained and evaluated on the project dataset before selecting the model used by the web application.
+Multiple machine learning models were trained and compared before selecting the model used by the application.

 ## 📊 Model Performance Comparison